-We modify the benchmark Real Business Cycle (RBC) model to incorporate heterogenous expectations.
+We modify the benchmark Real Business Cycle (RBC) model to incorporate heterogeneous expectations.
+We follow (Kurz et al., 2005) and include variable capacity utilization as a proxy for resource unemployment.
+The availability of under-employed resources that can be better utilized in response to certain boundedly rational beliefs plays an important role in the ability of the heterogeneous expectations model to fit empirical regularities, much as it did in (Kurz et al., 2005).
 To facilitate exposition, we begin with a brief review of the RBC model: for a detailed discussion see (King and Rebelo, 1999).